 Insurance Policies issued after the end of the transition period

 The FSCR provides limited permissions for firms to perform existing contracts and does not allow a firm to carry out regulated activities in relation to new contracts, except where necessary to service pre-existing contracts.
-If policies are issued after exit day by SRO insurers with a UK establishment, FSCS protection would apply as it does for policyholders of insurers in the TPR, where policies in respect of risks situated in the UK, Channel Islands, Isle of Man or Gibraltar would be eligible for protection.
-If there are policies issued after exit day by SRO or CRO insurers without a UK establishment, FSCS protection would only be available in respect of risks situated in the UK.
+If policies are issued after the end of the transition period by SRO insurers with a UK establishment, FSCS protection would apply as it does for policyholders of insurers in the TPR, where policies in respect of risks situated in the UK, Channel Islands, Isle of Man or Gibraltar would be eligible for protection.
+If there are policies issued after the end of the transition period by SRO or CRO insurers without a UK establishment, FSCS protection would only be available in respect of risks situated in the UK.

 Insurers no longer in the FSCR

 There are a number of reasons why insurers could cease to be a ‘relevant person’.
 If a firm is no longer a ‘relevant person’ at the time the act or omission that give rise to the claim occurs (or the policies have not been transferred to a ‘relevant person’), FSCS protection would not be available.
 Existing FSCS protection will continue to be available for claims in relation to acts or omissions that arose before the loss of status.